uoy-cs-eng2/mdbook-practicals/src/practicals/intro-micronaut/06-testing.md

 Since we will be testing the `BooksController` class, we will create a `BooksControllerTest` class in the same package as above.

-You may remember that Micronaut applications normally launch through the `Application` class, as there is a certain process involved in their startup.
+Micronaut applications normally launch through the `Application` class that Micronaut Launch generated for you, as there is a certain process involved in their startup.
 We need this startup process to happen before each of our tests as well.
 To do this, add the `@MicronautTest` annotation to your test class, like this: